 The Most Beautiful Places to Visit in Illinois

-Don’t let the fact that it’s only 2.52 miles long fool you into writing off this nationally registered historic destination as just another glorified driveway.
-Established in 1903, this well-trodden trail packs killer panoramic views of the Illinois River Valley and was even dubbed “the world’s most beautiful drive” by none other than President Teddy Roosevelt in 1910.
-Cruising along the scenic stretch past stately homes, the view is so enchanting you just might want to cash in and become a full-time resident.
+Don’t let the fact that it’s only 2.52-miles long fool you into writing off this nationally registered historic destination as just another glorified driveway.
+Established in 1903, this well-trodden trail packs killer all-season panoramic views of the Illinois River Valley and was even dubbed “the world’s most beautiful drive” by none other than President Teddy Roosevelt in 1910.
+Cruising along the scenic tree-lined stretch past stately homes, the view is so enchanting you just might want to cash in and become a full-time resident.

 A favorite among big sky aficionados, this state park is located near the confluence of the mighty Mississippi and Apple rivers and features 15 miles of rugged and groomed cross-country skiing, snowshoeing, and hiking trails plus ample opportunities for ice fishing, weather permitting.
 Make your way around soaring cliffs, limestone caves, and wooded ravines, and if you’re feeling confident, bring your own gear and have a go at Twin Sister and Indian Head, two of the most popular rock-climbing formations in the state.